Delta Adapts: Creating a Climate Resilient Future

 Publishing the Vulnerability Assessment

 The Council adopted the Delta Adapts Vulnerability Assessment in 2021.
 The Vulnerability Assessment evaluates the vulnerability of the Delta and Suisun Marsh to climate impacts through the end of the century.
+Refer to this handout for a summary of key vulnerabilities identified in the Vulnerability Assessment.

 - Vulnerability Assessment and supporting appendices